View the Brochure

 International applicants can apply to two of our academic program for studies in dispute resolution.
 Candidates with the first degree of law required to practice or teach law can apply for our Masters of Law (LL.M.), an advanced law degree in dispute resolution.
 Candidates without a law background who have a bachelor's degree or equivalent can apply for our Masters in Dispute Resolution (MDR) program.

 The Masters of Law or LL.M. in Dispute Resolution is an advanced law degree available exclusively for attorneys or judges.
 Applicants for our LL.M. program must have completed the first degree of law required to practice or teach law.
 For candidates in the United States this requires a JD degree from an ABA-accredited law school.
+The following two LL.M. programs are available at Pepperdine:

 The Masters in Dispute Resolution (MDR) program provides practical dispute resolution training for candidates who do not have a law background or degree.
 Students in the MDR program consist of people from a variety of professions including business and other graduate students, executives, human resource professionals, doctors, psychologists, peacemakers and social workers.
 Through the MDR students will gain experience through the required Externship program and Mediation Clinic class.
 Students can also delve deeper into specialty areas including Labor, Dispute Resolution Systems Design, Ombuds and more.
 Please refer to course descriptions for a full list of courses.